eirots/2450TermProject/README.md

 ---

 ### **Windows Users**
-1. **Locate the path of the folder:** Find the executable named "UVSIM_GUI" inside the source folder.
+1. **Locate the path of the folder:** Find the executable named "UVSIM" inside the source folder.
 Double-click to open the application.

 ### **Unix Users**